the-useless-one/pywerview/README.md

 To authenticate via SChannel:

 1. Retrieve the certificate and the key with your favorite tool ([ntlmrelayx.py](https://github.com/fortra/impacket), [certipy](https://github.com/ly4k/Certipy),...)
-2. `pywerview` needs a certicate file and a key file, so you need to extract them from the `.pfx`.
+2. `pywerview` needs a certificate file and a key file, so you need to extract them from the `.pfx`.
 3. Use `--cert` and  `--key` as in the following example:

 ```console